 5 Famous Japanese Dagashi Snacks using Surimi Fish Paste

-“Dagashi (駄菓子)” is a snack genre unique to Japan which is mostly made up of so-called junk foods.
-In fact, Dagashi snacks are so cheap, being sold for 10 (about 0.1 USD) to 100 yen (about 1 USD) in Japan, that they are especially popular with children.
+“Dagashi (駄菓子)” is a snack genre unique to Japan, which is mostly made up of so-called junk foods.
+In fact, the Dagashi treats are so cheap, being sold for 10 (about 0.1 USD) to 100 yen (about 1 USD), that they are popular with children.

-Dagashi has several centuries of history and is said to have its roots in the snack foods that were made with cheap ingredients, such as cereals and starch syrup, in the Edo Period (Edo: 1603 to 1868), which were mainly enjoyed among commoners.
+Dagashi has several centuries of history and is said to have its roots in the snack foods that were made with cheap ingredients, such as cereals and starch syrup, in the Edo Period (Edo: 1603 to 1868), and they were enjoyed among commoners.

 5 Japanese Surimi Snacks to Try

 In modern times, Dagashi comes in numerous different varieties and each is quite unique.
-Among those, the ones using “Surimi (すり身)” or fish paste are especially popular with children and there are a number of famous products that have been loved over decades.
-For Dagashi beginners, today let me introduce such 5 Japanese Surimi snacks.
+Among others, the ones using “Surimi (すり身)” or ground fish meat are especially popular among children.

-“Kabayaki-san Taro (蒲焼さん太郎)” is a Dagashi snack I used to buy a lot in my childhood, together with other similar Surimi snacks.
-Amazingly even now, the price of 10 yen hasn’t changed.
-As you may know, “Kabayaki (蒲焼)” usually refers to grilled eel, but the first ingredient of this Dagashi snack is walleye pollack.
+First off, “Kabayaki-San Taro (蒲焼さん太郎)” is a Dagashi snack I used to buy a lot in my childhood, together with other similar Surimi snacks, and its price is even now 10 yen.

 2. Big Katsu (ビッグカツ)

-“Big Katsu (ビッグカツ)” is one of the standard and most famous Dagashi snacks in Japan.
-Although “Katsu (カツ)” is the Japanese word for “Cutlet” whose main ingredient is usually pork, beef or chicken, this big “Katsu” is also made using walleye pollack.
+“Big Katsu (ビッグカツ)” is one of the most popular Dagashi varieties.
+Although “Katsu (カツ)” is the Japanese word for “cutlet” whose main ingredient is usually pork, beef, or chicken, this big “Katsu” is also made with walleye pollack.

-As you can see in the photo above, this Dagashi snack, “Yakiniku-san Taro (焼肉さん太郎)” is the same type of Surimi snack as Kabayaki-san Taro.
-In other words, this Dagashi is pretty tough in texture, so the more you chew on it, the more the flavor and umami comes out and the better it tastes.
+As you can see in the picture above, the Dagashi “Yakiniku-San Taro (焼肉さん太郎)” is the same type of Surimi snack as Kabayaki-San Taro.
+It’s pretty tough, and the more you chew on it, the more the umami comes out and the better it tastes.

-Although “Yakiniku (焼肉)” refers to the Japanese version of Korean barbecue, the first ingredient of this Yakiniku-san Taro is also walleye pollack.
-Instead, the fish paste is flavored with a real Yakiniku sauce like sauce.
+Although “Yakiniku (焼肉)” refers to the Japanese version of Korean barbecue, the first ingredient of this snack is also walleye pollack.
+Instead, the baked fish paste is brushed with a savory sauce, which gives the snack a Yakiniku taste.

 4. Cut Yocchan (カットよっちゃん)

-“Cut Yocchan (カットよっちゃん)“, also known as “Yocchan Ika (よっちゃんイカ)”, is one of the best Dagashi snacks using Surimi, which in fact has been widely enjoyed among Japanese children since several decades ago.
+“Cut Yocchan (カットよっちゃん)“, also known as “Yocchan Ika (よっちゃんイカ)”, is one of the best Dagashi snacks using fish Surimi, which has been widely enjoyed among children for several decades.

-However, unlike Kabayaki-san Taro and Yakiniku-san Taro, this Japanese Surimi snack is tender and wet because of the primary seasoning, vinegar.
-“Sudako (酢だこ)” refers to vinegared octopus slices, but actually the ingredient of Sudako-san Taro doesn’t include octopus at all.
-In place of that, the Dagashi is made with fish paste or Surimi.
+“Sudako (酢だこ)” refers to a vinegared octopus dish, but the ingredient of Sudako-San Taro doesn’t include octopus at all.
+In place of that, this Dagashi uses fish Surimi.